-From the list, chose to create a Spring Boot Fuzz Test
+From the list, choose to create a Java Web App Fuzz Test

-After Selecting “Spring Boot Fuzz Test” you will see a configuration screen.
-On this screen you can name the new Fuzz Test and specify which endpoints you want to test.
+After Selecting it you will be forwarded to the second step, where you can name the new Fuzz Test and specify which endpoints you want to test.
 In case your Project builds multiple applications (Webgoat actually builds two) you can select the application you’re interested in testing.

 Per default, the automatically generated fuzz test will test all the endpoints it detected during the initialization phase.
 If you’re more interested in testing selected endpoints, you can filter and select the endpoints to test.